 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expected employment for all producers and directors to increase between 2014 and 2024 by about 9%.
-Producers and directors earned a median annual salary of $68,440, the BLS noted in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) expected employment for all producers and directors to increase as fast as the average between 2018 and 2028.
+Producers and directors earned a mean annual salary of $89,840, the BLS noted in May 2018.

 Requirements to Become a Field Producer